rmckay50/SqLiteExecutionsToListAndQueryResults/README.md

 2023 02 13 1730
 *   commit -  added Executions project and used Executions.dll in getInstListSqLite
     works when called from 'CallSqLiteExecutionsToListAndQueryResults'

+2023 02 13 2140
+*   commit - changing 'CallSqLiteExecutionsToListAndQueryResults' to use Executions.dll